 Mothers are frequently told they must stop breastfeeding if they are sick, either acutely or chronically.
-In fact, it seems that maternal illness is taken as an opportunity to “give mothers permission to stop breastfeeding” instead of re-assuring them that they can safely continue breastfeeding.
+In fact, it almost seems as if maternal illness is taken as an opportunity to “give mothers permission to stop breastfeeding” instead of re-assuring them that they can safely continue breastfeeding.
+Some health professionals, I hope very few, have stated that since “breastfeeding is such a burden on the mother, it is best that if she is ill, not to continue breastfeeding”.
+If we helped mothers as we should with establishing breastfeeding, breastfeeding would not be a burden, but rather, easy, relaxing, enjoyable.
 Not only can the mother safely continue breastfeeding, but continuing breastfeeding is good both for the mother and the baby.

-Breastfeeding mothers are frequently being told they must stop breastfeeding for the medication they may have to take, usually inappropriately, but sometimes they are told to stop for what can only be called bizarre reasons.
+Illness sometimes requires drug treatment and breastfeeding mothers are frequently being told they must stop breastfeeding for the medication they may have to take, usually inappropriately, but sometimes they are told to stop for what can only be called bizarre reasons.
 For example, a mother who was breastfeeding a 6 month old and had a recent flare-up of her Crohn’s disease was told that the flare-up was due to prolactin and that she would need to stop breastfeeding.
-I guess prolactin works really slowly because prolactin was being secreted in large quantities during the pregnancy and was making milk from immediately after birth.
+I guess prolactin works really slowly because prolactin was being secreted in large quantities during the pregnancy and was important in the making of breastmilk from immediately after birth.
 It seems that breastfeeding can be blamed for making every illness worse.
 Sometimes it seems that for some doctors, any reason is good enough to tell mothers to stop breastfeeding.

 It should be noted that the symptoms of many chronic diseases, especially, it seems, inflammatory diseases improve during pregnancy.
-So, it may seem to many observers that somehow breastfeeding results in flare-ups or relapses of symptoms.
+So, it may seem to many observers that somehow breastfeeding is responsible for flare-ups or relapses of symptoms.
 As well, some chronic illnesses get worse during breastfeeding because mothers stop taking their medications, having been told they cannot take them while breastfeeding.
 See Breastfeeding and Maternal Illness Part 2.

 Breastfeeding protects the baby when the mother has a contagious illness

-Most infectious diseases, whether they are due to a bacterium or a virus, are usually most infectious before the person with the infection has any symptoms of illness.
+Most infectious diseases, whether they are due to a bacterium or a virus, are usually most infectious before the person with the infection has any symptoms of illness and even know they are sick.
 Thus, the breastfeeding baby is exposed to the bacterium or the virus for days, even weeks in the case of some infections, before the mother feels sick or has fever.